kristiannissen/template-go-vercel/README.md

 Because all of the files in the api folder must implement the http.HandlerFunc signature they rely on [net/http/httptest](https://pkg.go.dev/net/http/httptest@go1.22.1) which is why it made sense to me to have a separate test file for those test cases.

 ### Working locally
-As mentioned I like writing tests for my code, but to test the frontend part while working locally I created a file that implements the http.ListenAndServe function to work as a simple HTTP server.
-This file is created in the _pkg/cmd/ subfolder, which follows the guidelines from the standard structure.
+I prefer writing tests for my code when I work locally, but I added a small mux that you can run from your command-line, use go run ./cmd/api -port=1234 or which ever port number you prefer to run the API locally.
+You will have to add the handler functions yourself ;)

 **Notes**